Top 50 Podcasts in America This Week

 This week, we take a look at which podcasts are on the top of the Apple charts.

-CounterClock takes the number one spot this week.
-The show debuted earlier this month and follows investigative journalist Delia D’Ambra as she attempts to solve a decades-old cold case.

-Fans of true crime podcasts may recognize D’Ambra’s name as she hosts another popular podcast, Park Predators.
+Maintaining the top spot in overall Apple podcasts for a second week in a row is CounterClock.

-CounterClock is followed by Morbid: A True Crime Podcast, The Daily, Betrayal , Dateline NBC.
+CounterClock is followed by The Daily, Betrayal, Crime Junkie, and Morbid: A True Crime Podcast.

+A notable mention is the Law & Crime Sidebar Podcast which has dominated the Apple News category, even surpassing the fan favorite show Serial.

+Law & Crime Sidebar (a project of Mediaite’s sister site, Law & Crime) sits at the #5 spot on top of Apple news podcasts and #23 among all podcasts.
+The show takes a daily look at top moments from ongoing trials and provides detailed analysis, allowing listeners to feel like they themselves are in the courtroom.

 Check out the full list below: